Skip to content

 Pattern: Attempting to recover losses immediately after losing trades

-Common approaches: - Taking breaks after consecutive losses (often 2 in a day) - Reviewing what went wrong before continuing - Returning to trading with clearer mindset
+Common approaches: - Taking breaks after consecutive losses (often 2 in a day) - Reviewing what went wrong before continuing - Returning to analysis with clearer mindset

 Fear of Losing